Improve Access to Quality Child Care

 Add the child care workforce as a priority group for CAPS*

-There has long been a struggle to recruit and retain early childhood educators, but it has reached a crisis level.
-While comprehensive and sustained investment in early educator compensation is needed to support this critical workforce, the state can utilize existing mechanisms to bolster educators’ economic security, such as by prioritizing children of income-eligible early educators for CAPS Scholarships.
+The enduring struggle to recruit and retain early childhood educators has reached a crisis level.
+Comprehensive and sustained investment in early educator compensation is needed to support this critical workforce.
+As a start, the state can utilize existing mechanisms to bolster educators’ economic security.
+One option: Prioritize children of income-eligible early educators for CAPS scholarships.